 Afterwards, change all your clothing to make sure no part of the nest attached itself.

-If the nest in the tree is high up and outwith your reach, even with ladders, then it is time to call in the Council.
+If the nest in the tree is high up and out your reach, even with ladders, then it is time to call in the council.